Initiative between NYSP, Department of Transportation and Thruway Authority Aims to Keep Highway Workers Safe in Construction Work Zones

 Under “Operation Hardhat” State Troopers are present within the work zones, dressed as highway maintenance workers, to identify motorists who disobey flagging personnel, speed through the work zone or violate the state’s Move Over Law, which applies to both emergency and maintenance vehicles.

-Additionally, the State Department of Transportation partnered with local law enforcement agencies on separate “Operation Hardhat” initiatives in 2020, including the Utica Police Department, the Monroe County Sheriff’s Office, Livingston County Sheriff’s Office, Wyoming County Sheriff’s Office, Steuben County Sheriff’s Office, Canisteo Police Department, Village of Mohawk Police Department and the Schuyler County Sheriff’s Office.
-Separately, these operations have resulted in 215 tickets issued to motorists, including tickets for speeding, seatbelt violations, cell phone/electronic device use, expired inspections, among other violations.
+Additionally, the State Department of Transportation has already partnered with five local law enforcement agencies on separate “Operation Hardhat” initiatives in 2020, including the Utica Police Department, the Monroe County Sheriff’s Office, Livingston County Sheriff’s Office, Wyoming County Sheriff’s Office, and the Schuyler County Sheriff’s Office.
+Separately, these operations have resulted in 180 tickets issued to motorists, including tickets for speeding, seatbelt violations, cell phone/electronic device use, expired inspections, among other violations.